clausehound/clausehound-blog/content/blog/the-scope-of-your-confidential-information/index.md

 author: frahman@cobaltcounsel.com
 tags: ["Confidentiality","NDA","Confidential Information","Releases","Commercial Activities","Confidentiality Agreement","Case Law","Disclosure","frahman"]
 date: 2016-07-05 14:15:49
-description: "Links from this article:
-Source

-For drafters of asset or share purchase agreements, it's useful to think about the effects of the representations..."
+description: "For drafters of asset or share purchase agreements, it's useful to think about the effects of the representations you are making."
 ---

 For drafters of asset or share purchase agreements, it's useful to think about the effects of the representations you are making.